tgodfrey/interview_project/README.md

 ### Greetings intrepid adventurer!!

 It's time to get prepared for your journey.
-We don't expect you to spend more than 2 to 4 hours on this.
+We don't expect you to spend more than 4 hours on this.
+You may not complete all the exercises, and that's ok.
 To start we'll require a working ruby installation with the bundler gem available.
 You may need to install chromedriver as well.

 * `bundle install`
 * `rake db:create db:migrate db:seed`